-Back in 1870, it was possible get the same frequency update by watching a ticker-tape print out 20 minute delayed results at a rate of one character per second.
-This was a cutting edge data stream network and was probably the first time ever that you could subscribe to a networked data stream.
+Back in 1870, it was possible to get the same frequency update by watching a ticker-tape print out 20 minute delayed results at a rate of one character per second.
+This was a cutting-edge data stream network and probably the first time you could subscribe to a networked data stream.
 Today you can go to the financial section of your online news source to get these type of dynamic updates.

 Today, applications are publishing data about events at the moment of their creation.
 Data is published to subscribers and processed extremely fast making it possible to react to changing conditions in real time.
 This type of data is required for:

-It’s simply not possible to realize these types of use cases with a traditional “Near-Time” architecture.
-These use cases are about as realtime as realtime can get; they enable swift reactions to a near instantaneous stream of fast data before an opportunity is lost.
+It’s simply impossible to realize these use cases with traditional “Near-Time” architecture.
+These use cases are about as real time as real-time can get; they enable swift reactions to a near-instantaneous stream of fast data before an opportunity is lost.

-Next generation taxi companies such as Uber, Lyft and Get-Taxi have been using realtime data stream networks to their advantage and collectively are now starting to dwarf more traditional transportation models that have existed for literally hundreds of years.
+Next generation taxi companies such as Uber, Lyft and Get-Taxi have been using real-time data to their advantage and collectively are now starting to dwarf more traditional transportation models that have existed for literally hundreds of years.